 $ vault path-help aws/creds/my-non-existent-role Request: creds/my-non-existent-role Matching Route: ^creds/(?P<name>\w(([\w-.]+)?\w)?)$ Generate an access key pair for a specific role. ### PARAMETERS name (string) Name of the role ### DESCRIPTION This path will generate a new, never before used key pair for accessing AWS.
 The IAM policy used to back this key pair will be the "name" parameter.
 For example, if this backend is mounted at "aws", then "aws/creds/deploy" would generate access keys for the "deploy" role.
 The access keys will have a lease associated with them.
 The access keys can be revoked by using the lease ID.

 Within a path, we are given the parameters that this path requires.
 Some

 parameters come from the route itself.
 In this case, the

 named capture from the route regular expression.
 There is also a description of

 what that path does.

 Go ahead and explore more paths!
 Enable other secrets engines, traverse their help systems, and learn about what they do.

 The help system may not be the most exciting feature of Vault, but it is indispensable in day-to-day usage.
 The help system lets you learn about how to use any backend within Vault without leaving the command line.

-Next, we will learn about authentication.
+Next, we will learn about Vault policies.